arcalot/arcaflow-container-toolkit/README.md

     --volume $PWD/../arcaflow-plugin-template-python:/github/workspace:z \
     carpenter-img build --build --push
 ```

-You can override the `image_tag` from `.carpenter.yaml` by injecting the environment variable `IMAGE_TAG`, set to your chosen string, into
+You can override the variables `image_tag` and `image_name` by injecting the environment variable `IMAGE_TAG` `IMAGE_NAME` respectively, set to your chosen string into `carpenter-img` when you run the container.

-`carpenter-img` when you run the container.
-The same goes for `image_name` and `IMAGE_NAME`, and your registry environment variables.
+Additionally, you can override the `quay_img_exp` by injecting the environment variable `QUAY_IMG_EXP`.
+Configuring this variable from default `never` will update the LABEL added to the image during build time to automatically expire after the time indicated and delete from the repository in Quay.
+Documentation and time formats can be found [here](https://docs.projectquay.io/use_quay.html#:~:text=Setting%20tag%20expiration%20from%20a%20Dockerfile)